pydantic/pydantic-ai/docs/agents.md

 _(This example is complete, it can be run "as is")_

-## Tools
+## Function Tools

-Tools provide a mechanism for models to request extra information to help them generate a response.
+Function tools provide a mechanism for models to retrieve extra information to help them generate a response.

 They're useful when it is impractical or impossible to put all the context an agent might need into the system prompt, or when you want to make agents' behavior more deterministic or reliable by deferring some of the logic required to generate a response to another (not necessarily AI-powered) tool.

-!!! info "Tools vs. RAG"
+!!! info "Function tools vs. RAG"
-    Tools are basically the "R" of RAG (Retrieval-Augmented Generation) — they augment what the model can do by letting it request extra information.
+    Function tools are basically the "R" of RAG (Retrieval-Augmented Generation) — they augment what the model can do by letting it request extra information.

     The main semantic difference between PydanticAI Tools and RAG is RAG is synonymous with vector search, while PydanticAI tools are more general-purpose.
 (Note: we may add support for vector search functionality in the future, particularly an API for generating embeddings.
 See [#58](https://github.com/pydantic/pydantic-ai/issues/58))

 There are two different decorator functions to register tools:

-1. [`@agent.tool_plain`][pydantic_ai.Agent.tool_plain] — for tools that don't need access to the agent [context][pydantic_ai.dependencies.CallContext]
+1. [`@agent.tool`][pydantic_ai.Agent.tool] — for tools that need access to the agent [context][pydantic_ai.dependencies.CallContext]
-2. [`@agent.tool`][pydantic_ai.Agent.tool] — for tools that do need access to the agent [context][pydantic_ai.dependencies.CallContext]
+2. [`@agent.tool_plain`][pydantic_ai.Agent.tool_plain] — for tools that do not need access to the agent [context][pydantic_ai.dependencies.CallContext]

 `@agent.tool` is the default since in the majority of cases tools will need access to the agent context.